ibowditch/userdocs/_sources/server.md.txt

 It also knows what you are, and can tell if you are an Officer (and what type), or not, based on records held in the system database.

 The system uses this knowledge to control access to certain functions.
-Officers can do a little bit more than ordinary members, and specialist Officers, eg. Training, have access to specific areas.
+Officers can do a little bit more than ordinary members (eg. they can create new events), and specialist Officers, eg. Training, have access to specific areas.
 ```

 ## Landing/home page